LHNCBC/lforms-loader/README.md

 * loadLatestLForms(): Loads latest released version of LForms.
 If it fails, it attempts to load the previous version.
 It uses getSupportedLFormsVersion() to fetch the latest and previous versions and attempts to load the latest first.
 If that version cannot be loaded, it attempts to load the previous version.
-If succeeds, the returned promise resolves to the loaded version.
+If it succeeds, the returned promise resolves to the loaded version.